For mass events & live streaming

 Send once.
 Let the network replicate packets efficiently to many receivers.

-Secure metadata channel
+Secure verification channel

 Graceful fallback